haroldtreen/haroldtreen.github.io/_posts/2016-10-23-recurse-center-week-4.md

 All this time at RC really anchors my sense of friendship and community to one space: RC.
 And one purpose: coding.

+It's the different between being **"friends"** vs. **"work friends"**.

+**"Friends"** are people you enjoy being around regardless of the context.
+You can go for walks, grab a coffee or talk about life.

+**"Work friends"** are people you interact with within a given context.
+Jerry from HR is great, but I would rather not know about his personal life.
+Cynthia the CEO is lovely, but we don't talk outside of board meetings.

+There's people who I enjoy at RC, but who I've only interacted with in RC.

+Are we friends?
+If we went for a walk would it end up boring?
+If we talked about life would it be awkward and weird?
+Are we only pleasant because we're in a shared space?

+I've found time outside RC essential to answering those questions.

 #### **Having spaces outside RC.**

 Thankfully I've been feeling better about my relationships outside of RC.